JohnArvid/memory-game/README.md

 # memory-game
-An old memory game I wrote with jquery.
+An old memory game I originally wrote with jquery.
 Now refactored to vanilla js and a little cleaner look.

 ## [Play it here](https://johnarvid.github.io/memory-game/)